-The budget for 2022/23 included a savings target of £6.1m, of this target £4.2m or 69% of the savings programme was delivered during the year.
-This does mean that there are a number of savings projects that the HSCP requires to deliver in 2023/24.
-It continues to manage its savings programme rigorously and is committed to service transformation and to ensuring its longer term financial sustainability.
-The HSCP has a new savings target of £6.8m for 2023/24, delivering this, as outlined in the Value for Money Strategy, is in addition to delivery of the £1.9m of savings which were not achieved in 2022/23.
+The budget for 2022/23 included a savings target of £6.1m, of this target £4.2m or 68% of the savings programme was delivered.
+This mean there are a number of savings projects that the HSCP requires to deliver in 2023/24.
+It continues to manage its savings programme rigorously and is committed to service transformation and to ensuring the sustainability of the services it offers and its longer term financial sustainability.
+The HSCP has a new savings target of £6.8m for 2023/24, delivering this, as outlined in the Value for Money Strategy, is in addition to delivery of the £1.9m of savings not achieved in 2022/23.
 The HSCP has also identified a number of other Value for Money priorities within its strategy including work relating to the funding model for rural and island communities.